MicrosoftDocs/sql-docs/docs/t-sql/statements/copy-into-transact-sql.md

 The COPY command prefixes the `\r` character when specifying `\n` (newline) resulting in `\r\n`.
 To specify only the `\n` character, use hexadecimal notation (`0x0A`).
 When specifying multi-character row terminators in hexadecimal, don't specify 0x between each character.

-Extended ASCII and multi-byte characters and aren't supported with UTF-8 for ROW TERMINATOR.
+Extended ASCII and multi-byte characters aren't supported with UTF-8 for ROW TERMINATOR.

 #### *FIRSTROW = First_row_int*